lukembrowne/sgsR/README.md

 ===============

-sgsR is very much still in development, and certainly contains many bugs.
 If you're interested in contributing, have any comments or suggestions, please get in touch via github or email - <lukembrowne@gmail.com>

 ===============